 - Local Food

-Much more than just a market, La Boqueria has become an iconic Barcelona landmark and a must-see destination on any visit to the city.
+La Boqueria market has become an iconic Barcelona landmark and a must-see destination on any visit to the city.
 Indulge in an authentic visual and gastronomic experience right in the heart of Barcelona.

 The heart of Barcelona beats hardest at La Boqueria.
 In fact, the whole world is vibrant and alive in this amazing amalgam where past and present come together, and the local and exotic blend to perfection.
 At Sant Josep Market, popularly known as the Boqueria, the residents of Barcelona’s Old City come to do their daily shopping, brushing shoulders with the thousands of tourists who roam the stalls, infatuated by the sounds, smells, and tastes that make this one of the world’s most exciting marketplaces.